j0057/pacbuild/README.md

 Add a configuration file called `pacbuild.conf`:

     NAME=aur64
-    REPO=/var/lib/aur64/pkg
-    ROOT=/var/lib/aur64/abs
+    LIB=/var/lib/aur64

-Where `NAME` is the name you wish to use in Pacman, `REPO` is where the database file and the package files will be stored, and `ROOT` is where the chroot for building the packages will be stored.
+Where `NAME` is the name you wish to use in Pacman, and `LIB` is the path various artifacts will be stored:

+    /var/lib/aur64
+    ├── build
+    │   └── ...
+    ├── log
+    │   └── ...
+    ├── pkg
+    │   ├── aur64.db -> aur64.db.tar.gz
+    │   ├── aur64.db.tar.gz
+    │   ├── aur64.files -> aur64.files.tar.gz
+    │   ├── aur64.files.tar.gz
+    │   └── pacbuild-git-0.1.27.gaddf8af-1-any.pkg.tar.zst
+    └── src
+        └── ...

+Where `build` will store the chroots for `arch-nspawn` and `mkchrootpkg`, `log` will store the build log files, `pkg` will be the actual Pacman repo, and `src` will store the source files.

-Next, to bootstrap, build the repo and install pacbuild:
+Next, to bootstrap, build the repo by calling `pacbuild` directly inside the submodule, and then install pacbuild:

     ./pacbuild/pacbuild
     sudo pacman -Syu pacbuild